angeline-m/flavor-gallery/ReadMe.md

 Welcome to the tastiest image gallery you'll ever see!
 We've got full CRUD functionality here, but you'll have to log-in first.

 This repository only exists to show raw code for the project as it is being hosted elsewhere.
-For security purposes, the `mysql_connect.php` file has not been uploaded.
+For security purposes, the `mysql_connect.php`, `insert.php`, and `edit.php` files are not included.

 **This project uses PHP v7.3, MySQL, and Bootstrap v4.0.**